-In 1897 she became active in the new trade union for seamstresses, Naaistersbond Allen Een (All Seamstresses United), which became one of the pioneers of trade union organization while remaining deliberately independent of male organizations.
-There must have been a link with the nascent feminist movement, since a feminist leader spoke at the union’s first meeting.
+In 1897 Vos became active in the new trade union for seamstresses, Naaistersbond Allen Een (All Seamstresses United), which became one of the pioneers of trade union organization while remaining deliberately independent of male organizations.
+A link must have existed with the nascent feminist movement, since a feminist leader spoke at the union’s first meeting.
 The seamstresses took part in the National Exhibition of Women’s Work in 1898, which some socialists found too bourgeois.
 The exhibition, in which many women’s organizations participated, attracted nationwide attention for several weeks.
-The aim of Roosje Vos and her colleagues was to make the public at large aware of the fate of seamstresses, with their long workdays and low wages.
+The aim of Roosje Vos and her colleagues was to make the larger public aware of the fate of seamstresses, with their long workdays and low wages.
 Their agitation may well have been the reason for the exhibition’s increased focus on the social implications of women’s labor.
-It was not long before the seamstresses’ organization transformed itself into a real trade union with its own journal, De Naaistersbode.
-Although its origins had been amongst linen workers, it soon managed to unite all seamstresses.
+It was not long before the seamstresses’ organization transformed itself into a real trade union with its own journal, De Naaistersbode.(Message to the seamstresses) Although its origins had been among linen workers, it soon managed to unite all seamstresses.
 Roosje Vos published articles in De Naaistersbode under the pseudonym Ervé.
-She also wrote three theater pieces which depicted the atrocious conditions for women in the workshops.
+She also wrote three theater pieces that depicted the atrocious conditions for women in the workshops.

 From then on Roosje Vos became one of the major figures in the Dutch trade union and socialist movement.
-A gifted and highly eloquent speaker, she was often the only woman visible at national events, as in 1900 when she addressed an audience of seven thousand flanked by the socialist leaders of the day.
+A gifted and highly eloquent speaker, she was often the only woman visible at national events, as in 1900 when she addressed an audience of 7,000 flanked by the socialist leaders of the day.
 In this case she was defending the proposed Industrial Actions Act, which passed into law in the following year.

-On several occasions Vos disagreed with other socialist leaders: for example, in rejecting the ideal of a ten-hour workday and arguing for an eight-hour maximum.
+On several occasions Vos disagreed with other socialist leaders.
+For example, she rejected the ideal of a ten-hour workday and argued for an eight-hour maximum.
 She also pleaded for the abolition of cottage industries, which her comrades regarded as a necessary refuge for families that could not otherwise subsist.
 She supported female suffrage at a time when socialists did not include women in their demands for general suffrage.
 Despite these disagreements, her position as a socialist leader became more prominent over the years.